As an Amazon Associate I earn from qualifying purchases.

 Listing Jewelry On Poshmark (Things To Know)

 When considering how to price your items, you can utilize the Poshmark website to perform research, once again.
-Navigate to the Shop All Jewelry page (instructions in Performing Research section).
-Find the brand and type of item that you have, and then select “sold” as one of the filters.
+Navigate to the Shop All Jewelry page, find the brand and type of item that you have, and then select “sold” as one of the filters.
 This is one way to find prices for items similar to the ones that you have.

 Another way to find comparable prices is to simply type in a quick description of your item into the main search field on the Poshmark desktop website.
 After this, select “sold” as a criterion.
 Browse through the sold items, and find the highest and lowest prices that the item has sold for.
 The idea is to price your item somewhere in the middle between the highest and lowest price.

 Your Packaging Can Make Or Break The Experience

 When shipping your item, you should strive to create a good memorable experience for the buyer.
 Hopefully, the buyer will shop with you again if this is the case.
 Here are some tips for shipping and packaging your items:

 - If you don’t have the original box that the item came in, use a pretty bag or box to put the item in (you can use organza bags-they are relatively inexpensive and you can buy them in bulk)

 - Invest in thank you cards and write a note to your buyer (if you don’t have thank you cards, you can use stationery that you may already have in the house)

 - Use colorful tissue paper to wrap your item and card in

 - You don’t have to use fancy mailers for your items (you can recycle brown boxes or envelopes that you have at home)